antrea-io/antrea/docs/feature-gates.md

 for both Linux and Windows).
 In v0.11, this feature was graduated to Beta (enabled by default) and this requirement was lifted.

-In order to support cluster Services as the destination for tracing requests, `AntreaProxy` should be enabled, which is the default starting with Antrea v0.11.
+In order to support cluster Services as the destination for tracing requests, option `antreaProxy.enable` should be set to true to enable AntreaProxy.

 ### Flow Exporter